 Card System format is in terms of words on binary cards (see Card Data Format).
+This is used for relocatable programs.
 The card ID and sequence numbers (columns 73-80) are in IBM card code.

 Mainline Header Card

 A mainline header card specifies the size of the common area and the size of the work area.
 It is the first card of the mainline program.
 The format is as follows: